SpringOne2GX-2014/effective-spring-gemfire/gemfire-springxml-example/README.md

 Bootstrapping GemFire with a Spring ApplicationContext using Gfsh
 =================================================================

-This is the preferred way to start a GemFire Server since this approach affords a Spring application developer the ability to fully configure their GemFire Server peer data node and cluster member with Spring configuration meta-data, which is far superior to GemFire's native `cache.xml` format.
+This example demonstrates the preferred way to start a GemFire Server given this approach affords a Spring application developer the ability to fully configure their GemFire Server with Spring configuration meta-data, which is far superior to GemFire's native `cache.xml` format.

-Not only is the Spring configuration meta-data more powerful, it immediately enables the application developer with the full power of **Spring**, giving the application developer a consistent and powerful programming model along with the ability to integrate with any of the other Spring platform ecosystem and technologies (e.g. *Spring Batch*, *Spring Integration*, *Spring Data*, *Spring XD*, *Spring Boot*, *Reactor*, *Spring Security*, you name it).
+Not only is Spring configuration meta-data more robust, it immediately enables a Spring application developer with the full power of **Spring**, giving the application developer a consistent and powerful programming model along with the ability to integrate with any of the other Spring Platform ecosystem technologies (e.g. *Spring Boot*, *Spring Security*, *Spring Data*, *Spring Integration*, *Spring Batch*, *Spring XD*, *Reactor* and so on).

 This example is far simpler than the previous example illustrated in the `gemfire-cachexml-example` project module.